-7 Conclusions
+6 Conclusions

 This paper has proposed a geometric delineation of distributional preference types and a nonparametric approach for their identification in a two-person context.
-Major advantages of the proposed test over previous ones are (i) that it is simple and short as subjects' task is to make a small set of diagnostic choices without feedback; (ii) that it is parsimonious as it relies on a small set of primitive assumptions; (iii) that it is general as it directly tests the core features of different types of distributional preferences rather than concrete models or functional forms; (iv) that it is flexible as test size and test design can easily be fine-tuned to the research question of interest; (v) that it is precise as it identifies the archetypes of distributional concerns with arbitrary precision and also gives an index of preference intensity; and (vi) that it minimizes experimenter demand effects as subjects are asked to make binary decisions in a neutral frame and do not have the option to do nothing.38 Those features together suggest that the proposed test might be suitable as a tool in experimental economics to disentangle the impact of distributional preferences from that of other factors thereby helping to interpret data from other (unrelated) experiments (similar to the choice list tests used to elicit risk attitudes; see Holt and Laury 2002, or Dohmen et al. 2010 and 2011).39
+Major advantages of the proposed Equality Equivalence Test (EET) over previous ones are (i) that it is simple and short as subjects' task is to make a small set of diagnostic choices without feedback; (ii) that it is parsimonious as it relies on a small set of primitive assumptions; (iii) that it is general as it directly tests the core features of different types of distributional preferences rather than concrete models or functional forms; (iv) that it is flexible as test size and test design can easily be fine-tuned to the research question of interest; (v) that it is precise as it identifies the archetypes of distributional concerns with arbitrary precision and also gives an index of preference intensity; and (vi) that it minimizes experimenter demand effects as subjects are asked to make binary decisions in a neutral frame and do not have the option to do nothing.30 Those features together suggest that the EET might be suitable as a tool in experimental economics to disentangle the impact of distributional preferences from that of other factors thereby helping to interpret data from other (unrelated) experiments (similar to the choice list tests used to elicit risk attitudes; see Holt and Laury 2002, or Dohmen et al. 2010 and 2011).31

-That the proposed test is indeed suitable for that purpose has been shown in two recent studies: Balafoutas et al. (2012) investigate in a standard lab experiment the relationship between distributional preferences and competitive behavior and find (a) that distributional archetypes (as assigned by the proposed test) differ systematically -and in an intuitively plausible way- in their response to competitive pressure, in their performance in a competitive environment and in their willingness to compete; and (b) that controlling for the effects of distributional preferences, as well as for risk attitudes and some other factors, closes the large gender gap in competitive behavior found in earlier studies (by Niederle and Vesterlund 2007 and 2010, for instance).
-This is an important finding because it indicates that the gender gap in competitiveness is largely driven by mediating factors (potentially accessible to policy
+That the EET is indeed suitable for that purpose has been shown in two recent studies: Balafoutas et al. (2012) investigate in a standard lab experiment the relationship between distributional preferences and competitive behavior and find (a) that distributional archetypes (as assigned by the proposed test) differ systematically -and in an intuitively plausible way- in their response to competitive pressure, in their performance in a competitive environment and in their willingness to compete; and (b) that controlling for the effects of distributional preferences, as well as for risk attitudes and some other factors, closes the large gender gap in competitive behavior found in earlier studies (by Niederle and Vesterlund 2007 and 2010, for instance).
+This is an important finding because it indicates that the gender gap in competitiveness is largely driven by mediating factors (potentially accessible to policy intervention) and not by gender per se.
+Hedegaard et al. (2011) examine in a large-scale internet experiment the impact of distributional concerns on the contribution behavior in a standard (linear) public goods game and find (a) that distributional archetypes differ systematically -and in an intuitively plausible way- in their contribution behavior; and (b) that accounting for the differences explains roughly half of the gap between actual behaviour of subjects in the lab and the theoretical benchmark derived under the assumption that players are rational and selfish (and that this fact is common knowledge).
+Again, this is an important finding because it helps to disentangle the impact of distributional concerns on the behavior of subjects in social dilemma games from that of other factors - as beliefs on others' behavior or intentions, for instance.
+Together the findings in those studies clearly indicate that associating subjects with one of the proposed archetypes of distributional concerns has explanatory value and that the proposed test is indeed a valid control instrument in experimental economics.